shikha110/Indian-General-Election-2024-Results-Analysis-/README.md

 FEW QUERIES:

--- Total number of seats.
+-- Q Total number of seats.
 ```SQL
 select
 distinct count (parliament_constituency) as total_seats
 from constituencywise_results;
 ```

--- Total number of seats available for election in each state.
+-- Q Total number of seats available for election in each state.
 ```SQL
 select
     s.State as State_Name,